 BIS Consultative Council for the Americas (CCA) research networks are collaborative associations of BIS economists, central bank members and academic advisers who jointly research themes of interest to regional central banks.
-These networks are instrumental in promoting an open dialogue on key monetary and financial issues in Latin America.
+These networks are instrumental in promoting an open dialogue on key monetary and financial issues in the Americas.
 Research network projects are extensive, tackling one primary topic at a time and typically taking between one and two years to complete.

 Research network topics

 Exchange rates: key drivers and effects on inflation and trade

 This research network started in February 2017.
 It focuses on the key determinants of exchange rate fluctuations and their impact on prices and trade volumes, with a particular focus on disaggregated data.
 More...

 The commodity cycle: macroeconomic and financial stability implications

 This research network focused on: (i) the interaction between the commodity cycle and the real cycle; and (ii) the financial aspects of the commodity cycle.
 More...